kamil-1929/Project_Robotic_Pets_Navigation_Systems/README.md

     - Episodes: 1000

 ## Conclusion
-The integration of A*, Genetic Algorithm, and Reinforcement Learning offers a powerful approach to optimizing robotic pets' navigation.
+The integration of A* and Reinforcement Learning offers a powerful approach to optimizing robotic pets' navition.
 This hybrid method ensures efficient initial pathfinding, refined obstacle avoidance, and dynamic adaptation to environmental changes.
-The provided toy dataset and experimental setup demonstrate the effectiveness of this approach, laying the foundation for further real-world applications and advancements in AI-driven robotic navigation systems.
+The provided toy dataset and experimental setup demonstrate the effectiveness of this approach, laying the foundation for further real-world applications and advancements in AI-driven robotic navition systems.

 ## Installation